yurimann/first-ajax/README.md

 Let's switch to a URL that returns data in its response, and write a function to do something with it.

 ### Practice
-1. Comment out your previous AJAX request so that it will not run
+1. Add a new `<button>` that says "Run AJAX Request to Ping/Pong" to the Step 3,4,5,6 `<section>`
-2. Create a new AJAX request that retrieves the information at the `/ping` url (Send no data, expect text as a response).
-It should run on the same `<button>` click event as before.
+2. Create a new AJAX request bound to the `<button>` that retrieves the information at the `/ping` url (Send no data, expect text as a response).
 3. Open your Network tab, reload the page, and run your request.
-4. Investigate the Response sub-tab, what is different between this request and the one to the "root path"?
+4. Investigate the Response sub-tab, clicking through "Preview" and "Response".
+What is different between this request and the one to the "root path"?
 5. In a `done` callback, use console.log to write the responseData string to the console.
-6. Also in the `done` callback use jQuery to append the responseData string to the `<body>` element.
+6. Also in the `done` callback use jQuery to append the responseData string to the `<section>` element.

 ## Step 4 - When Things Go Wrong...
 Just like any HTTP request, AJAX requests don't always work out.
 You might have the `url` wrong, be sending the wrong `data`, or perhaps your user just entered a subway tunnel and the internet cuts out.
 Sometimes, it is important to anticipate this situation and handle the outcome in a graceful way.